viccon/sturdyc/README.md

 }

 func (a *API) GetBatch(ctx context.Context, ids []string) (map[string]string, error) {
-	// We are going to use a cache a key function that prefixes each id.
+    // We are going to pass a cache a key function that prefixes each id with
+    // the string "some-prefix", and adds an -ID- separator before the actual
-	// This makes it possible to save the same id for different data sources. cacheKeyFn := a.BatchKeyFn("some-prefix")
+    // id.
+This makes it possible to save the same id for different data
+    // sources as the keys would look something like this: some-prefix-ID-1234 cacheKeyFn := a.BatchKeyFn("some-prefix")

-	// The fetchFn is only going to retrieve the IDs that are not in the cache. fetchFn := func(_ context.Context, cacheMisses []string) (map[string]string, error) {
+	// The fetchFn is only going to retrieve the IDs that are not in the cache.
+Please
+    // note that the cacheMisses is going to contain the actual IDs, not the cache keys. fetchFn := func(_ context.Context, cacheMisses []string) (map[string]string, error) {
 		log.Printf("Cache miss.
 Fetching ids: %s\n", strings.Join(cacheMisses, ", "))
 		// Batch functions should return a map where the key is the id of the record.